Working on the concept here of a new movie, ladies and gentlemen.

 But it was a central campaign theme to say that you can't find a Democrat that's voted against the war or voted to defund it.

-Uh that there's something there's there's something going on here, and I really do think it's an attempt to spin everything.
+There's something, there's something going on here, and I really do think it's an attempt to spin everything.

-Uh we never wanted out of Iraq.
+We never wanted out of Iraq.

 What do you mean cut and run?

-No, no, we always voted against it.
+No, we always voted against it.

 What do we do?

-They're they're pretzeling themselves.
+They're pretzeling themselves.

-I mentioned earlier that uh went to the Gopak uh speech, uh people made a speech, and there was something with uh Medicare going on than as there always is, and I uh Democrats are talking about how that was going to lead to uh senior citizens and Medicare recipients being uh forced to choose between dog food and medicine.
+People made a speech, and there was something with Medicare going on, then, as there always is, and I Democrats are talking about how that was going to lead to senior citizens and Medicare recipients being forced to choose between dog food and medicine.

-And they had the big kahuna of Gopak come speak, none other than Rosh Limbaugh himself, who stood there and said to all these people who paid all this money to keep Gopak rich.
+And they had the big kahuna of GoPak come speak, none other than Rush Limbaugh himself, who stood there and said to all these people who paid all this money to keep GoPAC rich, he was hailing the GOP budget.

 He said, according to the paper and according to the C-SPAN tape, he thought it was wonderful because it would starve the poor and it would drive Medicare recipients, including his mother, to eat dog food.

-But not to worry, Mom, he says, I'm sending you a new can opener.
+But not to worry, mom, he says, I'm sending you a new can opener.

 Wow.